Mental chronometry: Choice RT paradigms

 Choice reaction time (CRT) tasks require distinct responses for each possible class of stimulus.
 In a choice reaction time task which calls for a single response to several different signals, four distinct processes are thought to occur in sequence: First, the sensory qualities of the stimuli are received by the sensory organs and transmitted to the brain; second, the signal is identified, processed, and reasoned by the individual; third, the choice decision is made; and fourth, the motor response corresponding to that choice is initiated and carried out by an action.

 CRT tasks can be highly variable.
 They can involve stimuli of any sensory modality, most typically of visual or auditory nature, and require responses that are typically indicated by pressing a key or button.
 For example, the subject might be asked to press one button if a red light appears and a different button if a yellow light appears.
 The Jensen box is an example of an instrument designed to measure choice RT with visual stimuli and keypress response.
 Response criteria can also be in the form of vocalizations, such as the original version of the Stroop task, where participants are instructed to read the names of words printed in colored ink from lists.
-Modern versions of the Stoop task, which use single stimulus pairs for each trial, are also examples of a multi-choice CRT paradigm with vocal responding.
+Modern versions of the Stroop task, which use single stimulus pairs for each trial, are also examples of a multi-choice CRT paradigm with vocal responding.

 Models of choice reaction time are closely aligned with Hick's Law, which posits that average reaction times lengthen as a function of more available choices.
 Hick's law can be reformulated as: